caged/octo/Readme.md

 # Octo.js

-Octo.js is a simple, flexible, funtional JavaScript library for interaction with the GitHub API v3.
-It runs in NodeJS apps and the browser.
+Octo.js is a simple, flexible, functional JavaScript library for interacting with [GitHub's v3 API](http://developer.github.com).
+It runs in node.js apps and the browser.
 It supports Basic Auth, OAuth 2, and paging and more.

-**Currently requires jQuery or zepto**
+**Requires [superagent](https://github.com/visionmedia/superagent)** &mdash; A lightweight library for supporting Ajax in the browser and HTTP in node.js.

 ## Quick Example